Multi-species optically addressable spin defects in a van der Waals material: Abstract

 \section{Abstract}

 Optically addressable spin defects hosted in two-dimensional van der Waals materials represent a new frontier for quantum technologies, promising to lead to a new class of ultrathin quantum sensors and simulators.
 Recently, hexagonal boron nitride (hBN) has been shown to host several types of optically addressable spin defects, thus offering a unique opportunity to simultaneously address and utilise various spin species in a single material.
-Here we demonstrate an interplay between two separate spin species within a single hBN crystal, namely $S=1$ boron vacancy defects and visible emitter spins.
-We unambiguously prove that the visible emitters are $S=\sfrac{1}{2}$ spins and further demonstrate room temperature coherent control and optical readout of both spin species.
-Importantly, by tuning the two spin species into resonance with each other, we observe cross-relaxation indicating strong inter-species dipolar coupling.
-We then demonstrate magnetic imaging using the $S=\sfrac{1}{2}$ defects, both under ambient and cryogenic conditions, and leverage their lack of intrinsic quantization axis to determine the anisotropic magnetic susceptibility of a test sample.
+Here we demonstrate an interplay between two separate spin species within a single hBN crystal, namely $S=1$ boron vacancy defects and carbon-related electron spins.
+We reveal the $S=\sfrac{1}{2}$ character of the carbon-related defect and further demonstrate room temperature coherent control and optical readout of both $S=1$ and $S=\sfrac{1}{2}$ spin species.
+By tuning the two spin ensembles into resonance with each other, we observe cross-relaxation indicating strong inter-species dipolar coupling.
+We then demonstrate magnetic imaging using the $S=\sfrac{1}{2}$ defects and leverage their lack of intrinsic quantization axis to probe the magnetic anisotropy of a test sample.
 Our results establish hBN as a versatile platform for quantum technologies in a van der Waals host at room temperature.

 Hexagonal boron nitride (hBN) has come to prominence as a host material for optically addressable spin defects for quantum technology applications~\cite{GottschollNM2020,Liu2022review,Aharonovich2022,Vaidya2023}.
 The layered van der Waals structure of hBN makes it particularly appealing for nanoscale quantum sensing and imaging, as the spin defects can in principle be confined within hBN flakes just a few atoms thick~\cite{Durand2023}.
 The prospect of two-dimensional (2D) confinement of a dipolar spin system is also attractive for quantum simulations, as it would open the door to realising exotic ground-state phases such as spin liquids~\cite{Yao2018,Davis2023} as well as exploring many-body localization and thermalization in 2D~\cite{Choi2016,Choi2017,Abanin2019,Zu2021,Gong2023}.
 To date, only the negatively charged boron vacancy ($\VB$) defect has been used for such quantum applications~\cite{GottschollNM2020}.
 The $\VB$ defect is a ground-state spin triplet ($S=1$) with a quantization axis along the $c$-axis of the hBN crystal and a zero-field splitting of $D\approx3.45$~GHz between the $m_S=0$ and $m_S=\pm1$ spin sublevels.
 Owing to a spin-dependent intersystem crossing, the electronic spin transitions of the $\VB$ defect, i.e.\ $\ket{0}\leftrightarrow\ket{\pm1}$, can be probed via optically detected magnetic resonance (ODMR).
 The sensitivity of these transitions to the defect's environment in turn enables accurate measurements of magnetic fields, temperature and strain, as well as spatial imaging of these fields~\cite{Gottscholl2021NC,Liu2021,HealeyNP2023,HuangNC2022,Lyu2022,Kumar2022,Robertson2023,Gao2023}.